1939 Auckland Rugby League season: Final

+City won the Phelan Shield for the first time in their history.
+It was the first club trophy of any significance since they won the championship in 1925.
+The scores were level 7-7 at halftime.
+In the City backs A Smith played a good game and contributed nine points through a try, two conversions and a penalty.
+His try came when he ran 75 yards to score.
+In the five eighths Owen Hughes and Jack Silva outside him "showed enterprise on attack and defended soundly".
+Their forwards "never let up" with the most prominent being John Magee, Leslie Wehner, Thompson, and Jack Airey.
+The Richmond forwards also played well, with "hard workers" being Jack McLeod, Merv Devine, Leo Davis, Alf Broadhead, and Hermes Hadley.
+The Richmond backs regularly changed position which did not help them and Williams at halfback, Abbie Graham at centre and wing, Trevor Bramley on the wing and at fullback were their best.

 Stormont Shield (champion of champions)

 Final

 Malcolm Cato kicked a drop goal for Mount Albert after recently having switched from the rugby code.
-He went overseas to join the war effort in early 1941 and was killed in an aircraft accident on July 16, 1942 aged 25.
+He went overseas to join the war effort in early 1941 and was killed in an aircraft accident on July 16, 1942, aged 25.

 Seven-a-side tournament

 On April 8 a seven-a-side tournament was held at Carlaw Park between the senior teams prior to the Eastern Suburbs XIII match against Marist.